vyfor/cord.nvim/.github/wiki/Configuration.md

 }
 ```

+>[!NOTE]
+> This is an in-depth reference to all available configuration options.
+For a more beginner-friendly guide with examples, see the [Examples Wiki](./Examples.md).

 ### 🏷️ Default Configuration

 If you want a fresh start, you can copy the default config and tweak it.
 I suggest only changing what you need, since the rest falls back to defaults.